vkarpov15/mastering-async-await/content/chapter4.md

 Redux beginners might be wondering why you need to dispatch actions rather than modifying the state directly using the assignment operator.
-It's hard to watch for changes on a JavaScript value, so actions exist to make it easy to observe all changes going through the system.
+Watching for changes on a JavaScript value is hard, so actions exist to make it easy to observe all changes going through the system.
 In particular, Redux makes it easy to update your React UI every time your state changes.